 And just as comfortable and reliable as your legacy systems may appear to be on the surface, sooner than later IT departments will have to decide whether to modernize their business processes and applications or risk getting left behind the competition.

 Sometimes the tools and systems you’ve relied on for years just work for your business and will continue to meet your daily business needs for the foreseeable future.
 But when you’re ready to bring on new partners and services, migrate applications to the cloud, or support big data initiatives, legacy systems may not provide the capabilities that are required to be successful.
+If you are receiving charge backs from your trading partners or if your system is decade old, it is likely time to consider modernizing your EDI solution.

 These challenges commonly include: